HArnarsson/SierpinskiTriangle/README.md

 3 Draw a point halfway between the most recently drawn point and the vertex selected 4 Go to 2
 ```
+Important note, SFML needed to run the program, check video link if interested.

+Makefile may not work due to differing file structures when importing SFML